Staff Development Programme

 The Staff Development Programme is a scheme for talented district council officers run by the District Councils’ Network to provide training and support to district council employees and has three main aims;

 - Make attendees aware of the key policy issues facing district councils and equip them with the strategic knowledge they need to succeed within local government.

 - Help attendees develop the skills to deal with the changing landscape of local government and take ownership of their development

 - Support attendees development by allocating a mentor for every participant.

 The programme consists of four core elements described below which will give participants the information and skills needed by future senior leaders in districts to identify areas where, services, process and planning can be improved.

-Applications for the 2018/19 Staff Development Programme will open in early July.
-Details on how to apply will be made available to all member councils at that time.
+Please note: Applications for the 2020/21 Staff Development Programme have been put on hold due to the coronavirus pandemic.
+Details of the scheme, and how to apply will be made available to all member councils as soon as possible.